 Alex Nyerges, Director

-Now in his seventh year as director of the Virginia Museum of Fine Arts, Alex Nyerges is responsible for the management of the museum’s recent expansion and renovation designed by Rick Mather; the enhancement of statewide services and programs to fulfill the institution’s mandate as Virginia’s museum; the completion of a revenue-based business plan for the museum’s future; and the approval and advancement of exciting special exhibitions.
+Now in his eighth year as director of the Virginia Museum of Fine Arts, Alex Nyerges is responsible for the management of the museum’s recent expansion and renovation designed by Rick Mather; the enhancement of statewide services and programs to fulfill the institution’s mandate as Virginia’s museum; the completion of a revenue-based business plan for the museum’s future; and the approval and advancement of exciting special exhibitions.

 Nyerges came to VMFA from the Dayton Art Institute, where he was director and CEO from 1992 to 2006.
 Before his assignment in Ohio, Nyerges was the executive director of the Mississippi Museum of Art in Jackson, a position he also held at the De Land Museum of Art in Florida.